 Rackham Non-Traditional Fellowship

 The Rackham Non-Traditional Fellowships aid master's students who return to graduate school after an extended absence.
 The award will be equivalent to one term of tuition and associated fees.
 Students must be nominated by their program.
 Each school may nominate up to three (3) students for the university-wide competition.
-Funding will be available for the winter 2021 term.
+Funding will be available for the winter 2022 semester.

 - The student must have been away from academic study toward a formal degree for at least three years unless the student’s department requires certain courses as a prerequisite within one year of beginning the program